-By varying the number of buyers, we collect a set of performance data, as illustrated in Figure 3.
-We can see that AEGIS always outperforms the other two mechanisms, CR-WDP and NSR-MP.
+By varying the number of buyers, we collect a set of performance data, as illustrated in Figure 5.
+In this dataset, the scale of spectrum auctions is large, so we just calculated the results of OPT-MP when the number of buyers is small.
+From Figure 5, we can see that AEGIS always outperforms the other two mechanisms without considering the spectrum reusability, CRWDP and NSR-MP.
 This result demonstrates that exploiting channel spatial reusability can significantly improve the performance of spectrum auction systems.
+In Figure 5, AEGIS also outperforms VERITAS-EX on the three metrics.
+This is because

-Figure 3 also shows that when the number of buyers increases, the social welfare and revenue increase, while the satisfaction ratio decreases.
+VERITAS-EX does not apply any effective method to prevent the strategic behavior of unknown multiminded buyers.
+Figure 5 shows that when the number of buyers increases, the social welfare and revenue increase, while the satisfaction ratio decreases.
 On one hand, AEGIS allocates channels more efficiently among more buyers, hence the social welfare and revenue increase.
 On the other hand, larger number of buyers leads to more intense competition on limited channels, thus decreases the satisfaction ratio.
-We also observe from Figure 3 that revenue is much lower than social welfare.
-Similar to previous work [31], we can institute reserve prices for channels to increase revenue, and make a trade-off between revenue and social welfare.
+We also observe from Figure 5 that revenue is much lower than social welfare.
+Similar to previous work [9], we can institute reserve prices for channels to increase revenue, and make a trade-off between revenue and social welfare.
 How to determine an optimal reserve price is out of the scope of this paper.
 Intuitively, multi-minded auction mechanisms should perform better than single-minded ones because of the more feasible bundle choices for buyers.
-However, as shown in Figure 3.
-AEGIS-MP is slightly worse than AEGIS-SG in terms of social welfare and revenue.
+However, as shown in Figure 5, AEGIS-MP is slightly worse than AEGIS-SG in terms of social welfare and revenue.
+Furthermore, in small scale of auction settings, the performance of AEGIS has a noteworthy degradation compared with the performance of OPT-MP.
 As we will discuss later, the channel eccentricity of winners in AEGIS-MP is the main reason for this degradation of system performance.

 We now present the evaluation results of channel eccentricity and channel utilization.
 The channel eccentricity for AEGIS-SG is always equal to 1, because the allocated bundle is exactly buyer's interested bundle.
+This means that there is no channel overallocation in AEGIS-SG, and the allocated channel

-Figure 4(a) shows the channel eccentricity of AEGIS-MP.
+- (a) The CDF of price per channel - (b) The Jain's Fairness Index for each channel resource is fully exploited.
+Figure 6(a) shows the channel eccentricity of AEGIS-MP.
 We randomly select one instance from the 200 simulation instances when the number of buyers is fixed at 2000, and calculate the channel eccentricity for each winner.
-The placement of a circle in Figure 4(a) indicates one set of winners with the same channel eccentricity and the same size of used channel bundle.
+The placement of a circle in Figure 6(a) indicates one set of winners with the same channel eccentricity and the same size of used channel bundle.
 The size of a circle is logarithmic to the number of winners.
 Though some of winners' channel eccentricities are equal to 1, there exist about 67% winners, whose channel eccentricities are larger than 1.
 On one hand, AEGIS-MP just stimulates buyers to take undominated strategies, such that buyers can still maintain multiple bundles or uninterested channels in their active bundles during the auction.
 On the other hand, buyers only use the most valuable channel subset among their allocated bundles.
 Therefore, the size of allocated bundle can be larger than that of actually used bundle in some cases, leading to channel over-allocation.